jdat82/nuborn/README.md

  * url handling
  * etc.

-Nuborn components don't intend to be state of the arts solution for the problem they solve.
+Nuborn components don't intend to be state of the arts solutions for problems they solve.
 They are simple and light javascript code, sufficient enough for simple and recurrent needs.
-No specialized and powefull framework for each problem/solution.
+We don't need specialized and poweful framework every time we need something.
+Specially on mobile.

-We try to create our perfect ligth boilerplate project.
+We tried to create our perfect ligth boilerplate project.
+Of course, it's a work in progress evolving continuously.

 Building Nuborn